status-im/nim-decimal/README.md

 ### Dependency license

-This library depends and redistribute mpdecimal. mpdecimal is available at http://www.bytereef.org/mpdecimal/index.html
+This library depends on and redistribute mpdecimal. mpdecimal is available at http://www.bytereef.org/mpdecimal/index.html

 Mpdecimal is licensed under the following Simplified BSD terms (BSD 2-clause).